lite-xl/lite-xl-lsp/README.md

 ---Force verbosity off even if a server is configured with verbosity on
 ---@type boolean
 config.plugins.lsp.force_verbosity_off = false

+---Yield when reading from LSP which may give you better UI responsiveness
+---when receiving large responses, but will affect LSP performance.
+---@type boolean
+config.plugins.lsp.more_yielding = false
 ```

 ## TODO